7 Free Bikepacking Routes in the USA (Water/Campsites Included)

 Bike touring is usually road-focused, heavier gear, panniers, hotels or established campgrounds.
 Bikepacking is lighter, uses bags that wrap to the frame, and tends to go off-road with more emphasis on backcountry camping.
 The distinction is mostly in setup and terrain preference — there's real overlap between the two styles.

 Most National Forest and BLM land allows dispersed camping, but rules vary by district, season, and fire conditions.
 Always confirm with the local ranger office before your trip — "generally allowed" is not the same as "currently allowed here."
-All routes in this post have been verified for legal dispersed camping as of the dates listed, but treat those as starting points, not final answers.
+All routes in this post have been verified for legal camping as of the dates listed, but treat those as starting points, not final answers.

 Carry a water filter and backup purification tablets — both, not one or the other.
 Map your water gaps before you leave using the comparison table in this post.
 Carry more than you think you'll need, and treat every source you find as a bonus rather than the plan.
 The longest gaps on these routes range from ~10 miles (Colorado Trail) to ~45 miles (Great Divide Whitefish section) — size your carry capacity accordingly.